-Learn about computer science salaries for various computer science professionals and how it can be influenced by factors like industry, location, education, certifications, and company.
+Learn about computer science salaries for various computer science professionals and how they can be influenced by factors like industry, location, education, certifications, and company.

-Now can be the right time to start or advance your career in computer science since computer and information technology-related occupations are expected to grow by 23 percent between 2022 and 2032 [1].
-With this in mind, let’s take a look at computer scientists' salaries and the various factors that can influence them such as education level, location, and certifications.
+Now can be the right time to start or advance your career in computer science since computer and information technology-related occupations are expected to grow much faster than average, with around 356,700 openings each year between 2023 and 2033 [1].
+With this in mind, let’s take a look at computer scientists' salaries and the various factors that can influence them, such as education level, location, and certifications.

 Interested in learning more about computer science?
 Consider taking these beginner-friendly courses on Coursera: